frostyfloorz/bare-metal-vehicle-controller-avr/README.md

 ## What I Learned

-Before this project, I had almost no understanding of C programming and had even less experience with how software directly controls microcontroller hardware.
+Before this project, I had little understanding of C programming and had even less experience with how software directly controls microcontroller hardware.

 Through this project I learned:
 - How memory-mapped hardware registers are used to control peripherals